ukama/ukama/systems/data-plan/base-rate/README.md

 **GetBaseRate**

-To get base rate by id one can user GetBaseRate RPC which return single base rate record.
+To get base rate by id one can use GetBaseRate RPC which return single base rate record.
 This rpc takes required argument of `id`.

 ```